BytomDAO/Bytom-Grant/README.md

 - Fill in detailed project description

-  Refer to the project instruction template，[Template](https://github.com/Bytom/Bytom-Grant/blob/master/template.md)
+  Refer to the project instruction template: [Template](https://github.com/Bytom/Bytom-Grant/blob/master/template.md)

   Please be as specific as possible, make sure you include necessary details